StratusLab/stratuslab.github.com/_posts/2013-05-15-docs-cloud-installation-tutorial.md

 A quick overview of the procedure is:

+1. Ensure all prerequisites are satisfied.
-1. Define all of the StratusLab service parameters.
+2. Define all of the StratusLab service parameters.
-2. Install and configure the Front End, containing the VM management service (OpenNebula) and the storage management (Persistent Disk) service.
+3. Install and configure the Front End, containing the VM management service (OpenNebula) and the storage management (Persistent Disk) service.
-3. Install and configure the Node(s) via SSH from the Front End.
+4. Install and configure the Node(s) via SSH from the Front End.
 By default [KVM][linux-kvm] is used for the hypervisor on the Node(s).
-4. Validate the installation by starting a virtual machine.
+5. Validate the installation by starting a virtual machine.

 ![Minimal StratusLab Cloud][install-diagram]